top of page

 Other Tools

-In addition to helping landowners preserve their lands through legal means, Bear River Land Conservancy also focuses on land management plans and habitat restoration in order to keep land in a healthy state.
+In addition to helping landowners preserve their lands through legal means, Bear River Land Conservancy also assists with land management plans and habitat restoration projects in order to keep land in a healthy state.
 It is not enough to simply protect the land under the law; we want land to provide clean water, healthy recreation, and, of course, natural beauty.

 Occasionally, BRLC will also purchase lands that have conservation value.
 See, for example, our Mendon Meadow Preserve.